Born in 1833

 Petersburg Distiller becomes the largest distillery in the state of Kentucky

-“The still called the Collin blew up in the Boone County Distillery and scalded two men.
+“The still called the Collin blew up in the distillery and scalded two men.
 Both got scalded badly and burned the building considerably.”

 Height of Production,